tomcl/HowToUseGitTJWC/README.md

 To implement forking workflow: first **Fork** the open source repo, to your Github account.

-* Navigate to the open source github home page.
+* Navigate to the open source Github home page.
 Click the top righthand **Fork** button and create your own Github fork of the project.

 This is no different from cloning except that your copy of the repo has a named branch which starts equal to master at the time you forked.
 The forked copy can then be cloned locally as in the first part of this tutorial.

 * Follow steps [above](#cloning-a-cloud-repository-with-write-access) to create your local working copy
 * Use the same workflow as before.
 When **Fetching**, your working tree and your local commit tree will be updated, via the github commit tree from the central repo.
-When **Pushing**, your fork will be updated in your github repository Github from your local changes.
+When **Pushing**, your fork will be updated in your Github repository from your local changes.
-* You can submit a **Pull Request** to the open source repo team to pull the changes from your branch back onto the central open source master.
+* You can submit a **Pull Request** to the open source repo team to pull the changes from your branch back onto the central open source master from your Github repo.

 ### Avoiding Disasters in Teams Using Git